OtherAesop/mehens_portable_casino/README.md

 1) At least a vague idea of what the syntax means

 2) The intended purpose of the code

+### Game Architecture

+Most of the example projects I ran into in Ggez were messy assemblies of match statements with little to no documentation.
+Not only is this not expandable, it is ugly.
+To get past these hurdles I designed my game in such a way that with minimal fuss you can expand, add in scenes, delete scenes, and so forth by using enum handles (somewhat like the way Unity allows you to build your game scenes together.)

+To support this the game is divided into four distinct sections

+1) game_logic - This is where all the code that controls the flow of scenes is located.
+By using the SceneType enum handle, we are able to define a Vec<SceneType> such that MainState will cycle through them infinitely until it encounters a SceneType::Exit or you just exit out.

+2) scenes - This is where most of Ggez is actually called and used to implement the game scenes.
+Supporting logic files are found in game_logic

+3) gambling - This defines a dice rolling suite that can be used to create Dicecoins with documented guards and limitations

+4) assets - This contains all of the game design concept art, design photos, etc (except the Dicecoin STLs which are in the release binary) in the hopes that it sheds light on the development process.

+The game essentially functions like a loop within a loop.
+MainState operates and controls the game scene flow loop while the games themselves have loops within them that allow you to actually *do* something.

 ### Gameplay Instructions